 Pigment Ink Cons: The pads themselves tend to dry out more quickly than dye ink pads, so reinking might be more frequent.
 Also, because they are thicker, they take longer to dry and sometimes need assistance in drying, like using a heat gun or tool.
 Such as Heidi Swapp's Heat Tool or Hero Arts'.

-Umbrella Crafts creates a beautiful pigment ink in white that's also perfect for creating faux chalkboard effects.
+We carry a beautiful, exclusive pigment ink in white that's also perfect for creating faux chalkboard effects.

 What is the difference between dye ink and pigment ink?